TheBB/spaceline/README.md

 ### The highlight face

-The highlight face is the face that (by default) is a sharp orange, used e.g. by the HUD segment on the far right, and the first segment on the left (if you are using either evil, window-numbering or eyebrowse—if not, it is invisible).
+The highlight face is the face that (by default) is a sharp orange, used e.g. by the HUD segment on the far right, and the first segment on the left (note that it may be invisible if you are using the Spacemacs theme but not some of its optional dependencies).
 The actual face used as a highlight face is determined by a function, which can be configured by setting the value of `spaceline-highlight-face-func`.
 Spaceline comes with three choices, but of course you can write your own:

 - `spaceline-highlight-face-default`: Uses the orange, all the time.
 This is the default.
 Hence the name.